Elementary Obedience Group Dog Training Classes in Chardon

 - Loose leash walking within the indoor class setting

-How Old Does My Dog Have to Be to Attend the Group Dog Training Classes in Chardon?
+What Dog Ages Can Attend the Group Dog Training Classes in Chardon?

 Your dog can start as young as 8 weeks.
-Many people ask if their dog is too young to train.
 As soon as you get your puppy, you can start training.
 Once their eyes are open and they are walking, they are learning.
-Seize the moment to train your puppy when he / she is young because puppies are like sponges.
+Puppies are like sponges, seize the moment to train your puppy when he / she is young.

 Are you worried that your puppy might get sick?
-No fret, because the dog’s are required to be vaccinated.
-The likely hood of getting sick is not high especially if your puppy is up to date with their booster vaccinations.
-Your puppy is required to be up to do with their vaccines for their age to attend.
+No fret, all dogs are vaccinated.
+The likely hood of getting sick is low.
+Keep your puppy up to date with his or her booster vaccinations.
 Your puppy is at a great learning age.
-Take advantage of training your puppy when he or she is young.
+When your puppy is young, take advantage of training.

 Can an old dog learn too?
 Absolutely, I have trained older dogs.
 In fact, it is never too late to train.
-An older dog does have habits, and we can change those habits through training.
+An older dog does have habits, and through training, we can change those habits.

 Is it safe to have a mixture of older and younger dogs in the classes?
-Yes, all of the dog are required to be on leash and are spaced apart.
-I do NOT encourage greetings between dogs.
-We want a safe environment so everyone has their own space with their dog or puppy in the class.
+Yes, all dogs are leashed and are spaced apart.
+Dogs are not allowed to greet.
+We want a safe environment.
+In class, everyone has their own space.

 What Training Methods are Used?

-For example, if your dog jumps, you can turn your back from the jumping and reward the sit.
-The alternate behavior is “sit.”
-If your dog is barking at other dogs in the class, I can help you train your dog to leave it.
-I will help your dog to look away from the other dogs in the class, and back to you.
-This will redirect your dog’s attention from the other dogs and back onto you.
-As a result, over time, your dog will be more quiet.
+For example, if your dog jumps, turn your back and reward the sit.
+If your dog is barking at other dogs in the class, train leave it.
+This teaches your dog to look away from the other dogs and instead, to look at you.
+As a result, over time, your dog will quite.

 Can Children or Other Adults Take the Course with My Dog?

-I have also had multiple adults attend my group courses.
-So your partner, pet sitter, friends etc. may attend with your dog.
+Your partner, pet sitter, friends etc. may attend with your dog.
 The more the merrier.
-We want everyone on the same page.
-This increases success with training your dog.
+We want everyone to be consistent with training.
+Consistency increases success.
+If possible, have one consistent person come for the full 5 weeks.
 If different people come every week and they don’t know what we have covered in the past weeks, they will be confused.
-If If possible, have one consistent person come for the full 5 weeks.

 What If My Dog Gets Too Distracted?